-There are some other ways to incorporate stinging nettle in our hair care regimen when you’re not a DIY type person, and stings provoke you as well.
-We can opt-in nettle as a supplement without any prescription.
+There are other ways to incorporate stinging nettle into our hair care routines.
+Especially, when you’re not a DIY type of person and stings provoke you.
+We can opt-in for nettle as a supplement without any prescription.
 Nettle supplements are extensively available from your nearby health stores and apothecaries.

 These supplements are widely sold in the form of capsules, powder form, pills, and tinctures.
 We can avail of these supplements for pervasive and oral use.
-The recommended dosage of nettle supplement is between 500mg -1000 mg daily for preferable outcomes.
+The recommended dosage of nettle supplement is between 500mg and 1000 mg daily for preferable outcomes.

 Nettle Possible Side Effects & Interaction with Some Drugs

-Undoubtedly, stinging nettle is full of evidence-based benefits–but it has some side effects and possible interactions with certain drugs.
+Undoubtedly, stinging nettle is full of evidence-based benefits—but it has some side effects as it possibly interacts with certain drugs.
 We highly recommend our readers consult with licensed herbalists or naturopathic doctors if they’re allergic to herbs.